How To Get The Most From Couples Therapy

 To create the relationship you really desire, there will be some difficult choices and compromises for each of you.

-A) Emotional comfort: practice going out on a limb to try new ways of being, thinking or doing things.
+a) Emotional discomfort: practice going out on a limb to try new ways of being, thinking or doing things.
 This rocks the boat of your relationship.
 Listen and be curious instead of furious; speak up instead of being resentfully compliant or withdrawing.
 Emotional risk-taking will be required.
 If you don’t respectfully rock the boat, you’ll probably have a boring and unsatisfying relationship.

-B) Energy comfort: make the effort to sustain improvement over time, stay conscious of making a difference over time.
-Remember to be more respectful, more giving, more appreciative etc. It takes effort to remember and act.
-Insight is necessary but insufficient for real change.
-Repeated action is required for real change.
-Humans learn through repetition and practice, over and over again.
+b) Energy discomfort: make the effort to stay conscious of sustaining improvement over time, of making a difference over time.
+Remember to be more respectful, more giving and more appreciative.
+It takes effort to remember and act.
+Repeated, daily action is required for real change.
+We humans learn through repetition and practice, over and over again.
 There is no short-cut.

-In an interdependent relationship, sustained effort is required on your part to make a sustained improvement.
+In an interdependent relationship, sustained effort is required from each of you to make an improvement that lasts.
 It’s like pairs dancing – when one of you changes your steps, your partner will have to change theirs in order for the dance to go smoothly.
 One person cannot do most of the work and still create an exceptional dance team.
-Start with changing you first and notice what happens.
+Start with changing yourself first, then notice what happens.

-- Reflect on your larger objectives for being in therapy, not just the current issues.
+- Reflecting on your larger objectives for being in therapy, not just the current issues or fights.
 An example of a larger objective is “I’d like to improve our relationship so we can listen to each other before speaking.”

-- Practice being the partner you aspire to become.
-Ask yourself “Would my partner even date me if I keep behaving in these habitual, unskillful ways?”
+- Practicing being the partner you aspire to become.
+Ask yourself: “Would my partner even date me if I keep behaving in these habitual, unskilful ways?”